 Please report any suspicions about the supply of illegal tobacco to the Citizens Advice Consumer Service.

 They will send the reports through to us at Trading Standards for investigation.

 Agencies that deal with illegal tobacco

-Trading Standards has a key role to play at a local level detecting and seizing illegal tobacco products as appropriate.
-At regional level joint operations with HMRC may be required to tackle the supply chain.
+In Trading Standards, we have a key role to play at a local level detecting and seizing illegal tobacco products as appropriate.
+We may undertake joint operations with HMRC at regional level to tackle the supply chain.

 For more information about the harms caused by illicit tobacco visit the Keep It Out website.